ipr-cnrs/arpwatch/README.md

 This role will :
 * Install needed packages to provide `arpwatch` service.
 * Manage `arpwatch` configuration (/etc/arpwatch.conf).
+* Allow to set the user that run Arpwatch.
 * Ensure `arpwatch` service is enabled and started.
 * Ensure to restart `arpwatch` service if configuration changed.